Ferromagnetism: Unusual materials

 which is the largest strain in any actinide compound.
 NpNi2 undergoes a similar lattice distortion below T_{C} = 32 K, with a strain of (43 ± 5) × 10−4.
 NpCo2 is a ferrimagnet below 15 K.

 In 2009, a team of MIT physicists demonstrated that a lithium gas cooled to less than one kelvin can exhibit ferromagnetism.
 The team cooled fermionic lithium-6 to less than 150 nK (150 billionths of one kelvin) using infrared laser cooling.
 This demonstration is the first time that ferromagnetism has been demonstrated in a gas.

+In rare circumstances, ferromagnetism can be observed in compounds consisting of only s-block and p-block elements, such as rubidium sesquioxide.

 In 2018, a team of University of Minnesota physicists demonstrated that body-centered tetragonal ruthenium exhibits ferromagnetism at room temperature.

 Electrically induced ferromagnetism

 Recent research has shown evidence that ferromagnetism can be induced in some materials by an electric current or voltage.
-Antiferromagnetic LaMnO3 and SrCoO have been switched to ferromagnetic by a current.
-In July 2020 scientists reported inducing ferromagnetism in the abundant diamagnetic material iron pyrite ("fool's gold") by an applied voltage.
-In these experiments the ferromagnetism was limited to a thin surface layer.
+Antiferromagnetic LaMnO3 and SrCoO have been switched to be ferromagnetic by a current.
+In July 2020, scientists reported inducing ferromagnetism in the abundant diamagnetic material iron pyrite ("fool's gold") by an applied voltage.
+In these experiments, the ferromagnetism was limited to a thin surface layer.